jundalisay/spblist/content/en/research/chau-ju-kua/chun-fan-chi/40-maharlika.md

 - coloured glass beads
 - iron needles*

-> *Superphysics note: This is consistent with the observation of Pigafetta and Jagor that Maharlikan manufacturing was very weak.
-This is why Talino is also an important constitutional virtue
+{{< n n="This is consistent with the observation of Pigafetta and Jagor that Maharlikan manufacturing was very weak.
+This is why Talino is also an important constitutional virtue" >}}

 <!-- Notes.